-If Then include (h) the value of the contract is expected to exceed \$5 million and the performance period is 120 days or more 52.203-13 Contractor Code of Business Ethics and Conduct.
-52.203-14 Display of Hotline Poster(s). (i) the estimated value of the acquisition exceeds \$10 million 52.222-24 Pre-award On-site Equal Opportunity Compliance Evaluation. (j) the contracting officer requires cost or pricing data for work or services exceeding the threshold identified in FAR 15.403-4 52.215-10 Price Reduction for Defective Certified Cost or Pricing Data.
-52.215-12 Subcontractor Certified Cost or Pricing Data. (k) the contracting officer authorizes submission of facsimile proposals 52.215-5 Facsimile Proposals.
+If Then include (h) the estimated value of the acquisition the estimated value of the acquisition exceeds the threshold identified in FAR 19.1202-2(a) and the contracting officer is using a best value trade off analysis in an acquisition includes an evaluation factor that considers the extent of participation of small disadvantaged business concerns in accordance with FAR 19.12 52.219-24 Small Disadvantaged Business Participation Program-Targets.
+52.219-25 Small Disadvantaged Business Participation Program-Disadvantaged Status and Reporting. (i) the value of the contract is expected to exceed \$5 million and the performance period is 120 days or more 52.203-13 Contractor Code of Business Ethics and Conduct.
+52.203-14 Display of Hotline Poster(s). (j) the estimated value of the acquisition exceeds \$10 million 52.222-24 Pre-award On-site Equal Opportunity Compliance Evaluation. (k) the contracting officer requires cost or pricing data for work or services exceeding the threshold identified in FAR 15.403-4 52.215-10 Price Reduction for Defective Certified Cost or Pricing Data.
+52.215-12 Subcontractor Certified Cost or Pricing Data. (l) the contracting officer authorizes submission of facsimile proposals 52.215-5 Facsimile Proposals. (m) a negotiated acquisition provides monetary incentives based on actual achievement of small disadvantaged business subcontracting targets under FAR 19.1203 and 519.1203 52.219-26 Small Disadvantaged Business Participation Program-Incentive Subcontracting.